InfoSecFellow/hardeningIIS10/README.md

 There are two security controls that only validate the IIS configuration; if necessary, changes must be made manually.

-- 2.7 - Ensure 'passwordFormat' is not set to clear (can do manual rollback based in the web.config file or using the information stored in the .json backup file).
+- 2.7 - Ensure 'passwordFormat' is not set to clear (can run manual rollback based in the web.config file or using the information stored in the .json backup file).
 - 2.8 - (Check) Ensure 'credentials are not stored' in configuration files (only check the configuration)

 # Description of how to use the tool